The Spiritual Journey: Exploring Asia’s Sacred Sites

 Borobudur, Indonesia: The Buddhist Cosmogram

 Borobudur, a UNESCO World Heritage site, is a monumental Mahayana Buddhist temple in Central Java, Indonesia.
 Built in the 9th century, this massive temple complex is both a pilgrimage site and a profound spiritual symbol.
-Its nine stacked platforms, adorned with relief panels and hundreds of Buddha statues, represent the Buddhist cosmology’s three realms: Kamadhatu (the world of desire), Rupadhatu (the world of forms), and Arupadhatu (the formless world).

 The Golden Temple, Amritsar, India: A Sanctuary of Equality